Tutorial | Governance basics#

 1. From the top navigation bar, return to the Governed projects (Governed projects icon.) page.

-2. Find your project, noting its Completed workflow stage (having finished the Delivered stage).
+2. Find your Governance Basics project, noting its Completed workflow status (having finished the Delivered step).

 3. Locate your project in the qualification matrix, and click its plot point to filter for projects matching the same criteria.